2D Nondirect Product Discrete Variable Representation for Schr\"odinger Equation with Nonseparable Angular Variables: Conclusion

 \section{Conclusion}

 We have developed the 2D npDVR for treating quantum dynamical problems which involve nonseparable angular variables.
 The npDVR basis is constructed on spherical functions orthogonalized on the grids of the Lebedev or Popov cubatures for the unit sphere.
 We have presented a detailed description of the npDVR basis construction and comparative analysis of our computational scheme with the old one that used the direct product of 1D Gaussian quadratures, in terms of their convergence by calculating, as an example, the spectrum of a hydrogen atom in the magnetic and electric fields arbitrarily oriented to one another.
 The performed analysis demonstrates a direct correlation between the value of the efficiency coefficient $\eta$ and the convergence of the computational scheme.
-We have found that the use of the npDVR based on the Lebedev or Popov cubatures substantially accelerates the convergence of the computational scheme and have shown the superiority of the npDVR based on the Popov cubatures possessing the largest efficiency coefficient among other quadratures on the unit sphere.
+We have found that the use of the npDVR based on the Lebedev or Popov cubatures substantially accelerates the convergence of the computational scheme and have shown the superiority of the npDVR based on the Popov cubatures possessing the largest efficiency coefficient.
+The acceleration of the convergence of the 2D DVR with increasing the efficiency coefficient of the corresponding grid is understood.
+Indeed, a 2D DVR with a larger efficiency coefficient gives a better approximation to the original problem than a 2D DVR, which has less $\eta$ on the same number of basis functions (grid points).
+This fact should be taken into account when constructing the optimal 2D DVR for the problem under consideration: one should expect faster convergence for the DVR with larger $\eta$.

 Obtaining accurate results with a lower number of the npDVR basis functions $N$ makes the developed computational scheme very promising in application to the problems involved with the Schr\"odinger equations of nonseparable angular variables.
 Furthermore, eliminating the angular grid points clustering near the poles $x=y=0$ with increasing $N$ in the developed npDVR, enables one to extend the computational scheme to the time-dependent Schr\"odinger equation with a few nonseparable angular variables for describing quantum dynamics of atomic systems with two active electrons.